 - Cost of Distribution: Non-tax distribution costs are generally low regardless of plan.
 However, if you are interested making sure as much of your property goes to your beneficiaries, you should know that in North Carolina, the personal representative of the probate estate, or the personal representative’s attorney, can ask for up to 5% of the probate estate’s value in payment for administration (capped at $6000), in addition to relative minor court fees for paperwork.
 The personal representative is typically the will-named executor of the estate.

-- Estate Taxes: Although North Carolina has no estate tax, federal estate taxes can be a concern if your estate is over $5.49 million.
+- Estate Taxes: Although North Carolina has no estate tax, federal estate taxes can be a concern if your estate is over $11.2 million as of January 2018.
 Gifts over the yearly federal individual gift limit throughout your lifetime reduce the amount of the federal estate exclusion.
-However, spouses, with the proper estate planning, can receive the other spouse’s remaining federal tax estate exclusion so that the married couple, can in the entire, have $11.98 million in federal estate tax exclusion if things are done properly.
+However, spouses, with the proper estate planning, can receive the other spouse’s remaining federal tax estate exclusion so that the married couple, can in the entire, have $22.4 million in federal estate tax exclusion if things are done properly.